prvdmwrong/prvdmwrong/docs/index.md

 <p>
 Once installed, your game will become your money back.
 Prvd 'M Wrong accelerates the process with providers, connecting the top-level design of your game.
 Choose to mix in networking and components as you need.
+Randoms will approach you and ask, <i>"are you wealthy or do you make a six-figure salary?"</i>
 </p>

 <p>